-A tooth bridge can be made to appear as though the tooth was never lost.
+A dental bridge is commonly used to replace missing or lost teeth.
+This restoration can appear just like natural teeth.
+A traditional bridge can be made to appear as though the tooth was never lost.
+They are done as an alternative to dental implants.
 Advancements in design techniques have increased the our ability to make it look as though nothing ever happened.
-Dr. Fondriest works with his favorite if necessary to achieve amazing results.
+Dr. Fondriest works with his favorite ceramist to achieve amazing results.

-Gaps left by missing teeth can cause the surrounding teeth to shift.
-This can result in a bad bite.
-Bridges help prevent this bite collapse from happening.
+The spaces left by missing teeth can cause the adjacent teeth to move or shift.
+This can result in the bite changing.
+Bridgework helps prevent this bite collapse from happening.

 Dental bridge types

 1) All Porcelain Bridge

 Permanently cemented types of dental bridges can be made out of many materials.
 All porcelain versions are easier to make lifelike.
 The technology behind porcelain bridgework is evolving quickly.
 There are two main types of ceramics being used today, E max and zirconium.
 Neither of these are as strong as metal supported versions.

 Zirconium bridges are growing in popularity for replacing natural teeth.
 This is the strongest of the ceramics and the esthetics can be phenomenal.

 2) PFM Bridge: Porcelain supported by a metal substructure

 A PFM bridge is the strongest type of dental bridge.
 Under heavy loads, the top layer of porcelain can chip or fracture off of any type of bridgework.
 Porcelain has the same properties as glass.
 With a a low tensile strength, glass will crack, chip, or break.
 This bridgework has a metal framework that reduces flexing from chewing and bruxism.